TOCA Touring Car Championship

 TOCA: Touring Car Championship (called TOCA Championship Racing in North America) is a 3D racing video game licensed by series organisers TOCA, and developed and published by Codemasters for the PlayStation and Microsoft Windows platforms in 1997-1998.
 It was re-released by Codemasters for the Game Boy Color in 2000.
 It was the first entry in the eponymous series and was followed by TOCA 2 Touring Cars in 1998.
 The player takes control of a driver who races for one of the eight works teams that contested the 1997 British Touring Car Championship against fifteen AI competitors on one of the nine championship circuits.
-A championship mode is available for players with the objectives of earning points to continue competing and unlocking new features.
+A championship mode is available for players with the objective of earning points to continue competing and unlocking new features.

-Development of the game began in 1996 and continued for the next eighteen months in which Codemasters worked closely with the British Touring Car Championship's organiser TOCA to faithfully recreate the series in the virtual world.
-The game features the former racing driver Tiff Needell as the commentator.
+Development of the game began in 1996 and continued for the next eighteen months during which Codemasters worked closely with the British Touring Car Championship's organiser TOCA to faithfully recreate the series in the virtual world.
+The game features former racing driver Tiff Needell as the commentator.
 Reception was generally positive with critics directing their praise at the gameplay and the excitement it gave the player.
-The game was a commercial success with 600,000 copies sold Europe in the first six months of its release and was ranked third in the United Kingdom video game charts.
+The game was a commercial success with 600,000 copies sold in Europe in the first six months of its release and was ranked third in the United Kingdom video game charts.

 Gameplay

 PlayStation and PC

-The player races against fifteen AI competitors for one of the eight works teams (each team has two drivers who compete for them).
+The player races against fifteen AI competitors for one of the eight work teams (each team has two drivers who compete for them).
 They participate on one of the nine circuits that feature in the championship.
-The vehicles in the game are super touring cars of which the player can select the gearbox setting to either automatic or manual.
+The vehicles in the game are super touring cars for which the player can select the gearbox setting to either automatic or manual.
 Three types of views can be accessed: a close-up back-end view remotely from the car, a perspective from the engine compartment, and an internal view from the passenger compartment.
 Selecting a car places the player in the position of the first named driver for each team.
 That driver's name would then not appear in the race, and the player's name would appear instead.
-TOCA Touring Car Championship offers various game modes: A race weekend consists of a qualifying session and the main race.
+The TOCA Touring Car Championship offers various game modes: A race weekend consists of a qualifying session and the main race.
 The player may choose to start the event by choosing any of these events.
 The qualifying session offers the player three laps to record the fastest possible lap time for a better position on the starting grid.
 Should the player skip the qualifying session, the competitor is required to start at the back of the field.